resvirtualis/resvirtualis.github.io/paper_summaries.md

 - back mapping of the image locations / heat maps that were used for estimation
 - performance age error margin = 3.26   years,  gender   (0.97   AUC),   smoking   (0.71 AUC),   HbA1c   (within   1.39%),   systolic   blood   pressure   (within   11.23mmHg),   major cardiac event   (0.70   AUC).

+## Othert retinal: prevalence of diseases

+**The Prevalence of Age-Related Eye Diseases and Visual Impairment in Aging: Current EstimatesPrevalences of Age-Related Eye Diseases**
+- summary: a nice review of statistical prevaslence of the opthalmic and retinal diseases that are the major underpinning causes of blidness and visual impairements with nice stratifications by age, demographci factors, etc

+@article{klein2013prevalence,
+  title={The Prevalence of Age-Related Eye Diseases and Visual Impairment in Aging: Current EstimatesPrevalences of Age-Related Eye Diseases}, author={Klein, Ronald and Klein, Barbara EK}, journal={Investigative ophthalmology \& visual science}, volume={54}, number={14}, pages={ORSF5--ORSF13}, year={2013}, publisher={The Association for Research in Vision and Ophthalmology}
+}

 ## other medical and DL